hossein-gorji-comp/WBM/Readme.md

-Code for paper submission title:  Noise Tolerance of Distributionally Robust Learning We provide the two files where the introduced objects are computed.
+Code for paper submission title:  Noise Tolerance of Distributionally Robust Learning We provide the main file where the introduced objects are computed.
 The other files are publicaly available from previous works: